mz-suzin/mz-suzin/README.md

-- 👋 Hi, I’m @mz-suzin
+- 👋 Hi, I’m @mz-suzin.
-- 👀 I’m interested in becoming a web developer
+- 👀 I’m interested in Web, mobile and UX/UI development.
-- 🌱 I’m currently learning the basics
+- 🌱 I'm currently becoming a React Master.
-- 💞️ I’m looking to collaborate on something useful
+- 💞️ I’m looking to collaborate on something useful for the world.
 - 📫 How to reach me - Discord - Sir Iorek #0955

 <!---